CLI Reference

 [default: 10]

---flashblocks.max_receive_peers <MAX_RECEIVE_PEERS>
+--flashblocks.max-receive-peers <MAX_RECEIVE_PEERS>

 Override the number of receive peers maintained for flashblocks fanout